Back-rush/console/README.md

 ## Security

-For security issues, kindly email us at [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue on GitHub.
+For security issues, kindly email us at [hello@backrush.io](mailto:hello@backrush.io) instead of posting a public issue on GitHub.

-## Follow Us

-Join our growing community around the world!
-See our official [Blog](https://medium.com/appwrite-io).
-Follow us on [Twitter](https://twitter.com/appwrite), [Facebook Page](https://www.facebook.com/appwrite.io), [Facebook Group](https://www.facebook.com/groups/appwrite.developers/), and [Dev Community](https://dev.to/appwrite) or join our live [Discord server](https://appwrite.io/discord) for more help, ideas, and discussions.

 ## License